mikeagun/krb-test/README.md

 ## Notes

 Containers:
-- krb-test-kdc-1 - Kerberos KDC
+- kdc - Kerberos KDC
-- krb-test-client-1 - Kerberos client (for testing e.g. kinit/kadmin)
+- client - Kerberos client (for testing e.g. kinit/kadmin)
-- krb-test-ssh-server-1 - SSH server using kerberos for auth
+- ssh-server - SSH server using kerberos for auth
-- krb-test-ssh-client-1 - SSH client for testing against server
+- ssh-client - SSH client for testing against server

 compose script:
 - there are some commented out lines for mounting kdc logs and shell histories into the current directory